ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `internal/peer/channel/mock/signer_serializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/common/mock/deliverservice.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/common/mock/signer_serializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `internal/peer/gossip/mocks/policy_manager.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `internal/peer/gossip/mocks/signer_serializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/node/mock/get_ledger.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/node/mock/peer_ledger.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/peer/packaging/mock/platform.go`: The first 7 lines do not contain the pattern(s): Copyright, License.